Wednesday, December 21, 2005

 This is how Jesus did it for us: he put aside his wealth, his position, his privileges -- all the things that he had every right to bear.
 He put these all aside, and in love and humility made himself one of us.
 He came down and met us at our level rather than demanding that we somehow lift ourselves to his."

 Have this mind among yourselves, which is yours in Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, taking the form of a servant, being born in the likeness of men.
 And being found in human form he humbled himself and became obedient unto death, even death on a cross.
-Therefore God has highly exalted him and bestowed on him the name which is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.
+Therefore God has highly exalted him and bestowed on him the name which is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father."We have to do the same as Jesus.
+We have to actively seek our on 'kenosis'.
+We have to let go of stuff, stuff that stands in the way, stuff that makes reconciliation impossible.
+For as long as we hold on to what we consider to be our rights, as long as we presume to hold ourselves above that person, for whatever reason, we will never know reconciliation with that person.
+For as long as we demand that the first move be made by the other, we will never have the closeness, the depth of relationship, indeed the fellowship we desire."

 -- Philippians 2:5-11 RSV